 (b) template S.23.02.04 of Annex I, providing detailed information on own funds by tiers, following the instructions set out in section S.23.02 of Annex III;

-(c) where the own funds amount for any tier change more than 5% compared to the previous year, template S.23.03.04 of Annex I, specifying information on annual movements on own funds, following the instructions set out in section S.23.03 of Annex III;
+(c) where the own funds amount for any tier changes more than 5% compared to the previous year, template S.23.03.04 of Annex I, specifying information on annual movements on own funds, following the instructions set out in section S.23.03 of Annex III;

-(d) where the own funds amount for any tier change more than 5% compared to the previous year, template S.23.04.04 of Annex I, providing a list of items on own funds, following the instructions set out in section S.23.04 of Annex III.
+(d) where the own funds amount for any tier changes more than 5% compared to the previous year, template S.23.04.04 of Annex I, providing a list of items on own funds, following the instructions set out in section S.23.04 of Annex III.

 For the purposes of point (d), the template shall be reported in the presence of non-available own fund items, regardless of the threshold.